Solomon Amendment & FERPA

 - The request should specify whether the information needed is for the current or previous semester.

-Data must be transferred securely using a service approved for restricted data such as Slashtmp for critical data.
+Data must be transferred securely using a service approved for restricted data such as Secure Share for critical data.
+Data can be in spreadsheet or txt format for this release.
 The following statement should be included alerting the recruiter to our data requirements: Please ensure all transmission, receipt, storage, use and disposal of Student data is handled in a secure manner in accordance with all applicable laws as well as prevailing industry standard best practices in order to prevent unauthorized third party access.
 Address, phone, and age are not considered public information at our institution and must be protected.

 Questions regarding the release of this information should be directed to email@example.com.